amunn/tikz-backgammon/README.md

-# tikz-backgammon Version 0.8b
+# tikz-backgammon Version 0.9

+This is a TikZ package for displaying backgammon games.
+It is currently in development and not officially released on CTAN.
+New development of the package is likely to begin in the summer of 2024.

- Copyright 2012-2022 by Alan Munn
+ Copyright 2012-2024 by Alan Munn

  This package may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3